MIC-DKFZ/semantic_segmentation/config/Readme.md

 By default only this final score is returned and logged, if additionally the score for each class is required use  **mean_IoU_Class** or **mean_Dice_Class**.
 Some additional configurations are provided, adopt them in the config files or override them from
 commandline:
-- **METRIC.NAME**: Name of the metric that should be optimized.
+- **name**: Name of the metric that should be optimized.
 The name has to be one the metrics which is logged to tensorboard.
 If a step-wise or image-wise computed metric should be optimized, the "_stepwise" or "_per_image" postfix has to be used (e.g. meanDice_stepwise).
 If the metric should be optimized for a single class, add the class name (for mean_Dice_Class and mean_IoU_Class) e.g. meanDice_class1.
-- **METRIC.call_global**: The metric is updated in each step and computed once at the end of each epoch.
+- **metric_global**: The metric is updated in each step and computed once at the end of each epoch.
 True by default.
-- **METRIC.call_stepwise**: The metric is computed in each step and averaged at the end of each epoch (avg. over all batches).
+- **metric_per_img**: The metric is computed for each image and averaged at the end of each epoch (avg. over all images).
 False by default.
-Can be combined with *METRIC.call_global* but only one of *METRIC.call_stepwise* and *METRIC.call_per_img* can be True.
-- **METRIC.call_per_img**: The metric is computed for each image and averaged at the end of each epoch (avg. over all images).
-False by default.
-Can be combined with *METRIC.call_global* but only one of *METRIC.call_stepwise* and *METRIC.call_per_img* can be True.
+Can be combined with *metric_global*.
-- **METRIC.train_metric**: True or False (False by default), provides the possibility to have a separate metric during training.
+- **train_metric**: True or False (False by default), provides the possibility to have a separate metric during training.

 ````shell